Kisetsu15/Run/README.md

 ## Installation

-To install, simply download and place the executable in your preferred directory.
-Ensure that the application has the necessary permissions to modify JSON files for storing command entries.
+To install, download and execute the installer.
+Run the installer as an administrator to make it globally accessible.

 ## Usage